TOTBWF/tactic-haskell/README.md

 # tactic-haskell
 Tactic Metaprogramming as a library!
+This project aims to bring the proof automation capabilities of Coq and others to Haskell.

 Here's some examples: